Giving to charity

 It is therefore important to keep records of all your donations made under Gift Aid.

-You should be aware that there are businesses that specifically target taxpayers who have tax relief to reclaim on their Gift Aid donations.
+Note: claiming the tax relief yourself should be straightforward.
+Some businesses target taxpayers who have tax relief to reclaim on their Gift Aid donations.
 Their service may be to write a letter to HMRC on your behalf telling them about your circumstances and donations – for a fee.
-However, more often than not, it is straightforward for you to do this for yourself, so you should avoid incurring fees unnecessarily.
+You can avoid incurring fees unnecessarily by doing this yourself, unless you have other complications with your tax affairs and need to seek advice.

 How does Gift Aid work if I am a Scottish taxpayer?